basuabhirup/wellbyte-booster/README.md

 ## Wellbyte Booster: A Chrome Extension for Improved Well-being

+Wellbyte Booster is a Chrome extension designed to help you manage your well-being by encouraging you to take regular breaks throughout your workday.
+It provides gentle reminders to step away from your screen and offers suggestions for quick activities to help you refresh and refocus.

 #### Video Demo: <URL HERE>

 #### Screenshot:

 ![image](https://github.com/basuabhirup/wellbyte-booster/assets/69730155/149bb6de-495c-4037-a099-3baaeddfc2e6)

-**What is Wellbyte Booster?**

-Wellbyte Booster is a Chrome extension designed to help you manage your well-being by encouraging you to take regular breaks throughout your workday.
-It provides gentle reminders to step away from your screen and offers suggestions for quick activities to help you refresh and refocus.

 **Features:**